-Dandelion root protects the liver and kidneys, fights cancer, lowers cholesterol and aids digestion.
+Dandelion root tea protects and cleans the liver and kidneys, fights cancer, lowers cholesterol and aids digestion.
 It also fights bacteria and reduces inflammation and allergies, while keeping your skin healthy and glowing!

 Although dandelion is often overlooked as just a pesky weed, it is actually a welcomed addition to both your kitchen and your medicine cabinet.
 Both the root and greens are packed with health-promoting properties, can tackle a wide range of health problems and the roasted roots can even make a delicious coffee substitute!

 The small but potent dandelion can offer its help with: